Vasilispapg/MLEx1-Supervised-Learning/README.md

 Author: Papagrigoriou Vasileios Savvas (vpapagr@csd.auth.gr)

 ## Introduction
-This document outlines the exercises conducted in the AI class focusing on Logistic and Linear Regression.
+This document outlines the exercises conducted in the ML class focusing on Logistic and Linear Regression.
 The exercises involve the analysis of a diabetes dataset using different regression techniques to understand and predict diabetes and blood pressure levels.

 ## Exercise 1: Logistic Regression